WSDOT/Barlist/Barlist/Documentation/src/UserGuide/Dialogs/Bars.md

 ## Flags
 Item | Description
 -----|----------
-Lump Sum | Bars designated as lump sum are shown as a lump sum quantity in the barlist plan sheet.
-The number of bars and the bend dimensions are to be replaced with a "$" symbol in the barlist sheets drawing for bars designated as lump sum.
 Substructure | Indicates the bar is located in the substructure Epoxy | Indicates the bar is epoxy coated
 Varies | Indicate the length of the bars vary between two sets of bend dimensions